-Hazardous substances
+24. Hazardous substances

-- 24. (1) Any use or ancillary activity that involves the storage or keeping of hazardous substances that may result in an installation being declared a major hazardous installation in terms of occupational health and safety law is not permitted, unless the owner has submitted a risk management and prevention plan and the Municipality has given its approval to the plan. - (2) The Municipality's approval in terms of subsection (1) above does not exempt the owner from applying for permission in terms of other relevant legislation.
+- (1) Any use or ancillary activity that involves the storage or keeping of hazardous substances that may result in an installation being declared a major hazardous installation in terms of occupational health and safety law is not permitted, unless the owner has submitted a risk management and prevention plan and the Municipality has given its approval to the plan. - (2) The Municipality's approval in terms of subsection (1) above does not exempt the owner from applying for permission in terms of other relevant legislation.

-Screening
+25. Screening

-- 25. The Municipality may require screening in accordance with the following provisions: - (1) any part of a land unit which is used for the storage or loading of goods must be enclosed with a suitable wall or landscape screening or both; and - (2) any external utility service or equipment which is required for a building must be appropriately screened from view from a public street, and the screening must be integrated with the building in terms of materials, colour, shape and size.
+The Municipality may require screening in accordance with the following provisions:

+- (1) any part of a land unit which is used for the storage or loading of goods must be enclosed with a suitable wall or landscape screening or both; and - (2) any external utility service or equipment which is required for a building must be appropriately screened from view from a public street, and the screening must be integrated with the building in terms of materials, colour, shape and size; - (3) in order to protect the privacy of abutting properties.

-Earth banks and retaining structures
+26. Earth banks and retaining structures

-26. Unless the prior approval of the Municipality has been obtained-
+Unless the prior approval of the Municipality has been obtained-